cerraio/lending-plutus/Readme.md

 - In nix shell run `cabal run cli compile`
 - Run `./build.sh` and see the result in `plutus` folder

-### !Important
-Smart contract is in development and constantly changing.
+## Smart contract validation

-Once compiled and built, smart contract address will not correspond to the one currently used in the testnet.

-Smart contract releases (deployments) to testnet are planned once every 2 weeks.
+When interacting with the smart contract through Cerra APP, address and policy ids you are interacting with must match the ones provided in this repository.

-Once released to production (mainnet) smart contract address and NFT policies (in /plutus folder) MUST ALWAYS correspond to the ones used in [dApp](https://app.cerra.io/)
+When contract address and policy ids are manually built with compile command, it must correspond to the ones provided in this repository.